udupa-varun/hdf5_explorer/README.md

 # PDX H5 Explorer
-A tool to visualize data from HDF5/H5 data files that adhere to the PDX data structure.
+A tool to visualize data from HDF5/H5 data files that adhere to the PDX data structure, built using Streamlit.

 ## Screenshots
 |                                              |                                                     |